VCU-CS-Capstone/CS-25-319-Analyzing-and-Designing-Complex-systems-using-graphql/Status Reports/Status Report Spring Week 01.md

 - Thomas Gyueera - CS - Faculty Advisor

 ## 1) Accomplishments this week ##
-   - Do team contract and repo setup
+   - Discussed Tableau desktop vs cloud
+   - Found weekly meeting time

 ## 2) Milestones to be completed next week ##
-   - Completed team contract and repo setup
+   - Try free trial of server or cloud and set up Tableau

 ## 3) Issues, problems or concerns ##
-   - Changes to the master repo that needed to be merged into our repo
-   - Still need to communicate on meeting times with the sponsor
+   - Need to communicate on meeting times with the advisor